Makar Sankranti - 14th January 2025, Tuesday / मंगलवार

 The richness of these festivities is amplified by the local people, especially the women who take out their Bomkai sarees, the traditional women’s wear of Odisha, which is closely associated with every festival and grand celebration of the state.

-Makara Chaula, an Odiya cuisine made from milk, rice, jaggery, banana, sugarcane, and chenna (a kind of cheese) is the favorite dish of the people of Orissa during this festival, whose fresh ingredients represent a thriving harvest season for them.
+Makara Chaula, an Odiya cuisine made from milk, rice, jaggery, banana, sugarcane, and chenna (a kind of cheese) is the favorite dish of the people of Odisha during this festival, whose fresh ingredients represent a thriving harvest season for them.

 A boiling pot of Tibetan local customs and Indian culture, Assam’s celebration of Makara Sankranti as Bhogali Bihu or Magh Bihu is characterized by food, bonfire, and games.
 The eve of Bihu or Uruka is spent getting ready for the festivities of the next day.
+A ritual fire known as Meji becomes the nucleus of community gatherings, which soon turn into a haven for any lover of traditional Indian fashion and food.

+Womenfolk of the community dressed in Muga silk sarees which are covered in ethnic motifs flaunt the charm of Indian ethnic wear, as they perform a folk dance around the bonfire.
 Even though there is no single, common name or way of celebrating Makara Sankranti in India, the festival gives you one of those rare moments, in which the fact of India’s “unity in diversity” can be appreciated in all its glory.

 As one learns about the regional variations of Sankranti in the country, a unified picture begins to appear.
 A picture that is complemented by delicious food, luxurious Indian ethnic fashion, and a collective awareness of the role of mother nature in human life.
 It is in these festivals celebrated throughout the country, that the splendor of the ancient spirit of Hindu culture can be witnessed.

 Your email address will not be published *